kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 A well-formed Grakn ontology is required to satisfy the following structural properties:

 * each concept type can have at most one direct supertype,
-* each role type must be involved in exactly one relation type,
 * each relation type must involve at least two distinct role types,
 * each relation type must involve the same number of roles as its direct supertype.
 In such a case, every role type involved in the subtype relation must be a (possibly indirect) subtype of exactly one role type involved in the supertype relation.